Goodnessmbakara/django-user-org-management/README.md

-Sure!
-Here is the `README.md` content for your project:

----

 # User and Organisation Management System

 This project is a User and Organisation Management System built using Django and Django REST Framework.
 The application allows users to register, log in, and manage organisations.
 Each user can belong to multiple organisations, and each organisation can have multiple users.